All You Need To Know About Excavator Nomenclature

 5. Dragline Excavator

 When you think of this excavator, think of heavy-duty machines used in strip–mining, or canal dredging.
 It uses wire ropes and chains to drag a bucket.
-The bucket in turn, is used to excavate materials.
+The bucket, in turn, is used to excavate materials.

 After lifting the bucket using the hoist rope, the excavator rotates to the dump location to dump the contents.